Ee-Chee/Spiced-Academy-tabasco-curriculum/import_export/README.md

 Code in a module is automatically in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

-Modules are not supported natively in any browser at this time.
-The syntax is final but details related to the loading of modules are still being worked out.
-The issues involved are [somewhat complicated](https://www.nczonline.net/blog/2016/04/es6-module-loading-more-complicated-than-you-think/).

 ## `export` and `import`

 In the following examples, `counter.js` is a module that exports several items, and `index.js` is a module that imports items from `counter.js`.
 It is assumed that the two files are in the same directory.